 Q: Can I fly while pursuing any of the three aviation degrees?

-A: Students may only fly while pursuing the Air Transportation and Aviation Engineering degrees, and the flight and ground school classes will only apply to those two degrees, with the exception of Private Pilot Fundamentals (Aviation 2100), which is required for all students pursuing any of the three degrees offered.
+A: Currently, students may fly only while pursuing the Air Transportation and Aviation Engineering degrees due to capacity.
+The flight and ground school classes will only apply to those two degrees with the exception of Private Pilot Fundamentals (Aviation 2100), which is required for all students pursuing any of the three degrees offered.

 The Aviation Management degree is housed within the Fisher College of Business, and admission to that program is selective within the college.
 For more specific information on the Fisher College of Business, please visit their website at https://fisher.osu.edu/undergraduate/admissions/future-students